immanelg/sicli/README.md

 ### Default values
 Default values for both types of arguments are mapped, as your intuition would suggest, to default arguments in CLI.
 Internally, they are passed to  `default` argument in `argparse.ArgumentParser.add_argument` and `nargs="?"` is passed for non-list types.
+Every argument that doesn't have a default value and is not a flag, is `required`.

 ### Types